-- Students have issues with their instructor regarding the grading of an assignment; or - Students have personal issues with their instructor and/or the conduct of the class
+- Students have issues with their instructor regarding the grading of an assignment; or - Students have personal issues with their instructor and/or the conduct of the class instructor.
+All correspondence should be conducted in writing via Keiser University e-mail.

-Step 1: Student MUST first attempt to resolve the issue with the instructor.
+Step 1: Student MUST first attempt to resolve the issue with the